weshipsoftware/weshipsoftware.github.io/.alternator/!readme/plans.md

 #### **Accelerator Plan** _Limited availability_

 Launch quickly.
-More afforable than an agency and more reliable than a freelancer.
+More affordable than an agency and more reliable than a freelancer.

 - Everything in the **Async** and **Remote Plans**.
 - Jump the queue with **priority tasks**.